AndreKelling/mapple/readme.txt

 You can tag clients and show a search and filter bar.
 This Plugin does not need jQuery!

 The google map is centered shown to all markers added.
-Markers got little Infowindows with client's name, website and address
+Markers got little Infowindows with client's name, website and address.
+Map Style customisation is possible.

 A few notes about technical things: